finnhambly/finnhambly.github.io/blog/agency.md

 Most blog posts I’ve read about being more agentic encourage being very explicitly ambitious, but I often find them sort of… sad?
 This might be because I’m personally repelled by ‘grind culture’ mindsets, and find proclamations that start with “you should” annoying.

-Personally, I think of agency as having ideas and doing them, often without registering the fact that you’re trying to “do a thing”.
+Personally, I think of agency as "having ideas and doing them", often without registering the fact that you’re trying to “do a thing”.
 There are a lot of prerequisites to this, and I think a crucial one is being in an environment that gives you energy and confidence, rather than listening to bloggers telling you to grit your teeth and do socially-uncomfortable things.

 > Why are you telling me what to do?
 You don’t know me.
 @@attribution